ScottMcMac/parakeetv2API/README.md

 ```

 Since we don't actually care about tracking usage by token, but want to match the format of what the OpenAI API would provide. the server will just always say that there was 1 (audio) input token and 1 output token, for 2 "total_tokens".

+## Coding practices

+./tests/audio_files/ contains ...
+They should all return `The quick-brown fox jumped over the lazy dog.` (case insensitive and ignore punctuation)